What is a Midlife Crisis?

 2. Drastic Changes in Habits, Mood Swings, and Impulsive Decision-Making

-Adults trying to cope with a midlife crisis may suddenly change their habits, feeling the need for a new schedule and new challenges.
+Adults trying to cope with a this transition of life may suddenly change their habits, feeling the need for a new schedule and new challenges.
 People suffering through a midlife crisis may seem irritable or angry without justification or warning.
 In addition, adults may also demonstrate an increasingly erratic decision-making process.

 3. Shifts in Sleeping Habits